Ford L series: Aeromax (1988–1995)

 As a response to the aerodynamic Kenworth T600, for 1988, Ford introduced its own aerodynamic semitractor.
 Named AeroMax L9000, the new design was an extensive upgrade of the L-9000.
-While sharing the same cab of the medium hood LS-9000, the Aeromax used a set-back front axle to add a form-fitting front bumper with swept front fenders.
+While sharing the same cab of the medium-hood LS-9000, the Aeromax used a set-back front axle to add a form-fitting front bumper with swept front fenders.
 For the first time in a North American truck, automotive-style composite headlights were used.
 Other aerodynamic enhancements included skirted fuel tanks and a specially designed "Aero Bullet" sleeper unit.
 The Aeromax L9000 was one of the most aerodynamic trucks in North America upon its introduction in 1988.

 Following its introduction as a semitractor, the AeroMax line expanded into the vocational truck lineup alongside the rest of the Ford L series.
 A later LA-8000 was introduced for "Baby 8" intra-city delivery.

-1992 saw the introduction of the extended hood, set-back front axle Aeromaxes, designated LLA and LTLA-9000.
-These featured optional full-length chassis skirting, along with the same aero headlights and bumpers of the older medium hood LA series.
+In 1992 was the introduction of the extended-hood, set-back front axle Aeromaxes, designated LLA and LTLA-9000.
+These featured optional full-length chassis skirting, along with the same aero headlights and bumpers of the older medium-hood LA series.

 Models

 The L-series came in a total of four size ranges, designated by GVWR.
-As with previous Ford heavy-truck tradition, gasoline-engine trucks received a three-digit model number while diesel-engine trucks were given a four-digit model number.
+As with previous Ford heavy-truck tradition, gasoline-engine trucks received a three-digit model number, while diesel-engine trucks were given a four-digit model number.
 L-600/L-6000 and L-700/L-7000 series were Class 6/7 medium-duty trucks, typically sold as straight trucks.
 L-800/L-8000 trucks were Class 8 trucks, typically sold in severe-service configurations.
 L-900/L-9000 chassis were available in all axle configurations, but were typically sold as semitractors; the LTL-9000 was only sold with a diesel engine.